FloorSlip Ltd – Head Office -

 13. Check the temperature at each spot and record it on the pendulum test form – The temperature will slightly effect the materials of the pendulum and a rise in temperature can mean a reduction in slip resistance

-14. Make sure the weight provided (The ‘sandbag’) is used consistently for each test.
+14. If using a MUNRO pendulum; make sure the 6Kg weight provided (The ‘sandbag’) is used consistently for each test.
 Do not be tempted to use foot force on the rear of the pendulum as the weight on the floor can vary the readings as some floors will flex

 15. Ensure any water poured on the floor is cleaned up immediately the ‘spot’ test is done (Don’t forget to do the Dry Test First!) – Only use clean tap water (Potable water).